IRIM-Technology-Transition-Lab/camera-calibration/README.rst

 Some tips:
  * Use an asymmetric grid (different number of rows and cols).
-Don't worry if you already have a grid that is symetric, just cover a row or column with white paper or tape.
+Don't worry if you already have a grid that is symmetric, just cover a row or column with white paper or tape.
  * Use a grid with a white border around it.
  * Take more images than you think you will need.
 Often, some images fail.